What style are my yoga classes?

 - 2 min read

-In my yoga practice over the past 16 years and through different stages of life, I have come to believe that yoga is not just a series of poses — – it’s a way of connecting with our bodies, minds, and hearts in a meaningful and healing way.
+In my yoga practice over of 20 years and through different stages of life, I have come to believe that yoga is not just a series of poses — it’s a way of connecting with our bodies, minds, and hearts in a meaningful and healing way.

 Although I personally enjoy high-intensity power yoga, I tailor each class to how my students are feeling on the day.
 If students need a more stretching-focused session, we do that.
+Students sometimes say whether they want to work on core, shoulder, upper body strengthening or simply stretching the lower back, I try to incorporate as much as I can in the flow.
 When students have no preference, I lead a mix of HIIT yoga, power yoga, a bit of vinyasa, and we finish with pranayama.

 I would describe my practice as a mixed style — a fusion shaped by my students’ mood.